 The Little Mermaid sits on a rock just off the harbor front to the north of Copenhagen’s old town.
-The promenade area is free accessible at all times making an early morning or evening visit a good option during the busy summer season.
+The promenade area is freely accessible at all times making an early morning or evening visit a good option during the busy summer season.

 The Little Mermaid is easiest reached on foot or by bicycle from central Copenhagen.
 Simply stroll further north along the harbor front from the Nordre Toldbud (Maersk building).
-Pedestrians may walk up the walkway from the Gefion statue for the best views while cyclist should cycle underneath this passage.
+Pedestrians may walk up the walkway from the Gefion statue for the best views while cyclists should cycle underneath this passage.
 Cycling is not allowed directly on the paths next to the statue.

 All tour buses and hop-on-hop-off buses call here making it fairly easy to identify where the statue is located.
 Many sightseeing boats also cruise past but passengers only see the mermaid from the rear.

 No public transportation stops directly at The Little Mermaid, although hop-on, hop-off buses of course do.
 The simplest and most pleasant way to get to the statue is to walk from the city center.
 The Marmorkirke metro station is around a kilometer from the mermaid.

 The closest Copenhagen public bus stop is Indiakaj – use bus 27 with Færgeterminal Søndre Frihavn as the final destination.
 From here, it is a short walk past the yacht harbor to the statue – however, consider seeing the “sister” statue first (see below) if planning to walk back to the city center.
 Bus 27 is less useful than the previous bus 26 that does not cover this route anymore — bus 27 only departs from Østerport station, which is only a few minutes longer walk than taking the bus.